About

 Research

 I build machine-learning systems for rare and neurodegenerative disease, with a focus on Motor Neuron Disease (MND / ALS).
-The central problem I work on is that rare diseases are where prediction matters most — early diagnosis, progression forecasting, subtype discovery — and also where patient cohorts are smallest, so standard ML tends to fail.
+The central problem I work on is that rare diseases are where prediction matters most, tasks such as early diagnosis, progression forecasting, subtype discovery, drug repurposing, and also where patient cohorts are smallest, so standard ML tends to fail.

-More broadly, I’m interested in the methodology that makes small-cohort rare-disease AI trustworthy: knowledge-graph reasoning with LLMs, multimodal representation learning and uncertainty quantification.
+My thesis is aiming to develop an end-to-end pipeline that fuses multimodal electronic health records, biomedical knowledge graphs, genomics to be able to execute on all the aforementioned downstream tasks.
+More broadly, I’m interested in the methodology that makes small-cohort rare-disease AI trustworthy: knowledge-graph reasoning with LLMs, multimodal representation learning and drug repurposing/target identification.

 News

-- [April 2026] - Presented at AI meets Knowledge Graphs & Memory on knowledge graphs and LLMs in rare diseases.
+- [April 2026] — Gave a talk at AI meets Knowledge Graphs & Memory on knowledge graphs and LLMs for rare disease.